 With little padding around the scalp to absorb knocks and bumps, the head and the brain within it are susceptible to more damage than many other parts of the body.

 Even mild concussion injuries to the brain can cause long-lasting damage, especially if the casualty has experienced multiple concussions throughout their life.
 When undiagnosed or untreated, these can cause longer-term damage and disability.
-This has become evident with high profile sportspeople in recent years revealing the extent of damage believed to be the result of multiple concussions.
 Regardless of the type of injury, even if apparently mild, medical attention is warranted and should be sought in addition to following our head injury first aid tips.